TG922/Contributing-to-open-source/README.md

 # Task 2: Clone the forked Repository

-- After the repository is forked, you can now clone it so that you have a local working copy of the codebase.
-To make your local copy of the repository follow the steps:
+- After the repository is forked, we can now clone it so that we can have a local copy of the codebase.
+To make our local copy of the do follow these steps,

+'''Note: Origin = Repo link of our forked project where we are contributing```

 - Open the Command Prompt
 - Type this command: